jordanaston/T2A2_vinyl_data_API/readme.md

 **Method: GET**

 - Arguments: None
-- Description: A route that allows a user to get all tracks related to the user in the databse
+- Description: A route that allows a user to get all tracks related to the user in the database
 - Authentication: JWT Required
 - Authorization: Bearer Token (user)